Applying for a Driver's License

 If you are age 75 or older, your driver’s license will be valid for five years.

 You will not be eligible to receive a limited duration driver's license if your authorized stay in the U.S. is less than 30 days from the date of your application.
-The expiration of the driver's license will be the same as the expiration date shown on the document used to prove legal presence.
-If the document does not show an expiration date, the license will be valid for one year.
+The expiration of the driver's license will be the same as the expiration date shown on your document.
+If there is no definite end to your stay, the license will be valid for one year.

-The cost of a license varies, so refer to the DMV Fee Chart for details.[Back to Top]
+License costs vary--refer to the DMV Fee Chart for details.[Back to Top]

 Receiving Your License